Skip to Content

 Orange County Outdoor Summer Camps

 #1 – Inside the Outdoors* , part of the Orange County Department of Education, offering an in-person classic Summer Day Camp experience each week in July at Shipley Nature Center in Huntington Beach.
-2023 Camp Themes: ‘Element’al Summer Fun, Nature Navigators, Mysteries of Nature, and Where the Wild Campers Are.
+2024 Camp Themes: Call of the Wild, Camp California, Fantastic Campers and Where to Find Them, and Camp Critters.

 Experience unique activities that incorporate science, fun, learning, and being outdoors.
 Summer Day Camp is geared toward campers age 6 to 12 years old, with leadership and camp opportunities for campers age 13-17.